Who should apply for graduate study?

 A cumulative undergraduate grade-point average of 3.3 (preferably higher) on a 4.0 scale, with at least 3.5 (preferably higher) in Russian and related subjects.
 Applicants should have a cumulative grade-point average of at least 3.5 on a 4.0 scale on any previous graduate coursework.
 Students graded otherwise than on the 4.0 scale should have grades that show comparable excellence in the given system.

-At least score of at least 156 on the Verbal Reasoning section of the GRE (or 550 if the test was taken before August 2011) and 4.5 on the Writing section.
+A score of at least 156 on the Verbal Reasoning section of the GRE (or 550 if the test was taken before August 2011) and 4.5 on the Writing section.
 Higher scores are preferred.
-The Quantitative Reasoning section of the GRE is also considered for applicants to the Slavic linguistics program; a score of at least 156 (720 for tests prior to August 2011) is preferred.
+The Quantitative Reasoning section of the GRE is also considered for applicants to the Slavic linguistics program.

 Procedures for applying

 International students are encouraged to apply for admission.
+International applicants are required to complete a financial affidavit once they have been accepted into the program.
+This extra step may lengthen the application process and international students are therefore encouraged to apply early.
 Click here for information that is particular to international applicants.

 A complete application consists of the following materials: